785pavan/isee2019-SPENDEMON/docs/_posts/2019-06-04-ISEE-2019-Implementation-and-User-Interface.md

 <span style="color:#C2185B; font-family:Cursive">*Room Database:*</span>
 Room Database is an abstraction layer over the SQLite database which manages both local data as well as data from the Database.

+1. Data Access Object: An Interface implemented in the Database class and contains the methods like insert(), update(), delete(), deleteAll().
+2. Database: It extends the RoomDatabase class and stores all Entities that we pass from the App.
+3. Entities: These are values that we send from our App to the Database and are stored in the Database.

-**<span style="color:#C2185B; font-family:Cursive">Login Activity:</span>**
+**<span style="color:#C2185B; font-family:Cursive">:</span>**

 <img src="{{site.baseurl}}/images/LoginActivity.png" alt="Login Activity" width="800" align = "middle" />